diffstorm/processWatchdog/README.md

 make
 ```

+## Building with CMake

+To build the project with CMake, you need to have CMake and GTest installed.

+    ```bash
+    mkdir build
+    cd build
+    cmake ..
+    make
+    ./test/unit_tests
+    ```

 ## Running the Application
 Use the provided `run.sh` script to start the Process Watchdog application.
 This script includes a mechanism to restart the watchdog itself if it crashes, providing an additional level of protection.